3 Things To Do This Spring To Create a Consistent and Sustainable Writing Habit

 So, what will you stop doing to make time for the writing you want to do?

-To take some stuff away, cull your list of daily things.
+To take some stuff away, cull your list of daily things (a great time to do this is during a waning moon!).

 • Schedule that exact amount of time to do the writing you said you’d do — social media posting, blog writing, book writing, working on your offers, copy, emails, etc. Remember to write first and edit later.
-Get the writing done first!
+Get the writing done before you do anything else!
 Most people are surprised by how much they create in a small chunk of time.

 • Turn off the TV an hour before bed, or leave it off entirely.